Wildfire (1945 film)

 Wildfire, also known as Wildfire: The Story of a Horse in the United Kingdom, is a 1945 American Cinecolor Western film directed by Robert Emmett Tansey and starring Bob Steele.

 It was an early film production from Robert L. Lippert.

 Its sequel The Return of Wildfire was directed by Ray Taylor and starred Richard Arlen.

+Plot

+A gang led by Pete Fanning rustles horses from local ranchers and places the blame on a wild stallion named Wildfire.
+Two horse-traders, "Happy" Haye and "Alkali" Jones, arrive in the area and quickly come into conflict with Fanning and his men.
+When Alkali is shot, Happy manages to capture the outlaws; however, Judge Polson releases them, dismisses Sheriff Johnny Deal from his post, and attempts to have Happy arrested for the rustling.
+Happy escapes, and he and the former sheriff set out to expose the true culprits and clear their names.